 |Community||CRS Class||Percent Discount on Flood Insurance|

-For more information about Community Rating System, please review the NH CRS Handout .
+For more information about the Community Rating System, please view the Community Rating System page on FloodSmart.gov.

 Mitigation is the effort to reduce loss of life and property by lessening the impact of disasters.
 Mitigation is taking action now—before the next disaster—to reduce human and financial consequences later (analyzing risk, reducing risk, insuring against risk).
 Effective mitigation requires that we all understand local risks, address the hard choices, and invest in long-term community well-being.
 Without mitigation actions, we jeopardize our safety, financial security, and self-reliance.

 Portable Document Format (.pdf).
 Visit nh.gov for a list of free .pdf readers for a variety of operating systems.

 NH Office of Energy and Planning